Patronicity Resources Logo

 “Never doubt that a small group of thoughtful committed citizens can change the world.
 Indeed it is the only thing that ever has.” — Margaret Mead

-Do you have an idea to create change in your community?
-Become a patron to your city by launching your project today at www.Patronicity.com.
+Do you have an idea for creating change in your community?
+Become a patron of your city by launching your project today at www.Patronicity.com.